scotentSD/fbs/_posts/2021-08-09-FBS-filters-aug-v1.md

 | The term "Outwith Scotland" was ambiguous and may only be well understood within Scotland
 | The Language was fairly good but potentially ambiguous
 | Users Confused **"I am looking for"** and **"I am looking for support with"**
-| From teh open card sort; 3 main categories emerged.
+| From the open card sort; 3 main categories emerged.
 Region, Support, Sector or Business Type

 ## 🧰  We Changed